Symmetry-Enforced Quadratic Degradability Beyond Low Dimensions: Geometric Structure of MLS Channels

 \end{corollary}

 The geometric result $\|\mathcal{L}_j - \id\|_\diamond = 2$ shows that the Landau--Streater noise and the identity channel are \emph{perfectly distinguishable} in a single use of the channel.
-This reflects a fundamental representation-theoretic structure: the noise operators map the $J=0$ sector of the input to the $J=1$ sector (and its high-dimensional analogues), which is orthogonal to the original subspace.
+This reflects a fundamental representation-theoretic intuition: the noise operators act as a rank-$1$ tensor and therefore transfer weight from the rotationally invariant sector to orthogonal components, such as the $J=1$ sector and its higher-dimensional analogues.

-This orthogonality is precisely the physical reason why first-order terms in $p$ vanish in the degradability analysis.
-If the noise had nonzero overlap with the identity (i.e., if the diamond distance were $<2$), the channel would exhibit a biased first-order drift, producing $O(p)$ or $O(p^{1.5})$ degradability terms.
+This orthogonality provides the geometric mechanism that enables the cancellation of first-order terms in the degradability analysis.
+If the noise had nonzero overlap with the identity (i.e., if the diamond distance were $<2$), the channel would exhibit a biased first-order drift, producing $O(p)$ or $O(p^{3/2})$ degradability terms.
 Here, the complete orthogonality forces the leading-order deviation to be quadratic, enabling the $O(p^2)$ approximate degradability established in Section~\ref{sec:main_result}.